 PETROSELINUM ( PARSLEY )

-Parsley is very popular herb, used in most cuisines but is native to the Mediterranean coast of South-Western Europe and North Africa and Asia (Greece, Italy, Turkey, Egipt, etc.).
-Parsley in these countries has been grown for more than two thousand years and used for medical purposes before it was used up as food.
-In the old Greece, population held this herb to be blessed.
+Parsley is a prevalent herb used in most cuisines but is native to the Mediterranean coast of South-Western Europe, North Africa, and Asia (Greece, Italy, Turkey, Egipt, etc.).
+Parsley in these countries has been grown for more than two thousand years and used for medical purposes before it was used as food.
+In old Greece, the population held this herb to be blessed.
 Petroselinum crispum aka Parsley contains flavonoids – specifically flavones apigenin, flavonols quercetin, luteolin, and kaempferol.
-These elements function as strong antioxidants – especially if combined with extremely responsive oxygen-containing radicals.
-Thus, parsley helps to avoid oxygen-based destruction to prostate cells.
-Also, parsley extract evidenced to increasing the antioxidants volume in the blood.
+These elements are potent antioxidants – especially if combined with highly responsive oxygen-containing radicals.
+Thus, parsley helps to avoid oxygen-based destruction of prostate cells.
+Also, parsley extract increases the antioxidant volume in the blood.

 The most similar symptoms for Petroselinum (Parsley) are:

-- Piping hot sensation along with stinging from perineum all the way through urethra
+- Piping hot sensation, along with stinging from the perineum through the urethra

 - Unexpected irresistible desire to urinate